Impact

 Risk and Exploitability

-The CVSS score is not listed; EPSS is not available and the vulnerability is not in the KEV catalog.
+The CVSS score is 5.5, the EPSS score is < 1%, and the vulnerability is not listed in KEV.
 Nevertheless, the buffer overflow can allow arbitrary code execution in kernel mode under suitable conditions.
 Attackers could trigger the flaw via crafted kernel allocations, such as by invoking krealloc_node_align with incompatible size or alignment, leading to memory corruption.
 Given the kernel context and lack of mitigation by default, the risk is considered high for systems exposing vulnerable allocations.

 OpenCVE Enrichment